raphox/poly-scaffold/docs/app/src/markdowns/backend/django.md

 You can now access the API at [http://localhost:8000/api/posts](http://localhost:8000/api/posts).

 This API could be used as a backend for a frontend application built with a framework like React, Vue, or Angular.

+<a id="hosting-a-nextjs-application-static-exports-in-a-django-application"></a>

+## Hosting a Next.js application (Static Exports) in a Django application

+Check a example using Ruby on Rails [here](docs/backend-ruby-on-rails#hosting-a-nextjs-application-static-exports-in-a-ruby-on-rails-application).

+_In progress..._